Workington RFC

 Workington RFC (founded 1877), also known as Workington Zebras, is an English rugby union club that is based in the town of Workington in Cumbria.
 The club operates four men's teams, a ladies teams and four boy's junior teams (under 13 to under 18).
-The men's 1st XV currently play in Cumbria 2 - a level 9 league in the English rugby union system.
+The men's 1st XV currently play in Counties 1 Cumbria – a level 7 league in the English rugby union system.
 They play home games at the Ellis Sports Ground.

 History

 Formed in 1877 as 'Workington Football Club', the club had its first ever game in November of that year, a loss against fellow Cumbrian side, Whitehaven, who had themselves formed in 1876.
 Founded by cricketers looking for a summer game, the club played early fixtures at Valentine Ground, which they shared with Workington Cricket Club.
-They were based at the cricket club until 1883, when they moved to a former greyhound stadium, Lonsdale Park.
+They were based at the cricket club until 1882, when they moved to a newly built enclosure on the Cloffocks, which they named Lonsdale Park.
+The new ground officially opened on 10 September 1892.

 In 1890 the club gained its nickname 'Zebras' when Boer War veterans, who were watching a game involving the side, gave the unflattering remark that they played like 'a herd of Zebras', which was (at the time) as much a reflection on the way they played the game as their kit of black and white stripes.
 Despite early misgivings of the Zebras playing abilities by these visitors the club would go on to win its first major silverware several years later, winning back-to-back Cumberland Shield titles in 1897 and 1898.

 In 1895 the Northern Football Union was formed, with many northern clubs deciding to leave the Rugby Football Union for this new organisation, including Workington who joined in 1898.
 Part of the appeal of the Northern Football Union was that it offered the chance for players to earn money from match appearances, which the amateur RFU were dead against.
-Although Workington were very successful during this period, winning the Cumberland Senior three years running between 1907–09, the demands of professionalism caused the club to go into voluntary liquidation in 1909 when they merged with another local club, Workington Trades, to form Workington Rugby Union Football Club.
+Although Workington were very successful during this period, winning the Cumberland Senior three years running between 1907 and 1909, the demands of professionalism caused the club to go into voluntary liquidation in 1909 when they merged with another local club, Workington Trades, to form Workington Rugby Union Football Club.
 This merger also saw the newly formed Workington RUFC return to Valentine Ground.